 Heidi sat at her desk and, loosening the knots of her French braid, let the hair fall down across her shoulders.
 She unbuttoned her top two buttons and pulled her bra strap up.
 There... some come-and-get-’em in case Ed wondered what she was doing at the office late.
 She had a story ready, “Putting the files in a digital format,” she’d say.
 He’d been after her to do this for months.
 He had even wheedled the administration out of a laptop with a lot of hard drive space and a spare battery pack: “Slide shows,” he told the bursar.
 “Taking the show on the road next year.”
 The laptop became Heidi’s, the assumption being that with a classy MacBook to play around on she’d take work home.

 The thought of eliminating waste struck a responsive chord.
 It was not that Ed was cheap, exactly.
 It was just his everyday peculiarities that set him apart.
 He was a strange duck, Andy said when she announced her new job at the Agricultural Extension.
 Heidi had found herself defending him.
 She did not know Ed Hobart, they had just met.
 The snide reference to her new boss as a potential weirdo was only her husband’s way of getting to her.
 They had slept in separate beds, then separate rooms, for most of their marriage.
 She suspected impotence, but when confronted Andy had told her to mind her own business.

-“He can’t get it up ’cause he’s a closet reader,” said Gloria Wellcome, a friend from high school.
+“He can’t get it up.
+Okay, he’s going solo,” said Gloria Wellcome, a friend from high school.
 Gloria was the only one of her classmates Heidi kept in touch with.
 The only one who hadn’t moved away.
 “He’s jerking off so much, he’s worn out.
 You got plenty of sex when you were first married, didn’t you?”